 In addition to the feedback received on your research proposal during the Pervasive Parallelism

-course, you will receive feedback on your Intermediate Progress Presentation directly from your supervisor.
+course, you will receive feedback on your Intermediate Progress Review directly from your supervisor.

-In common with standard school practice for the assessment of MSc projects, your thesis will be assessed independently by two markers, one of whom will normally be your principal supervisor, and potentially by a moderator in the event of disagreement between the markers.
+Your thesis will be assessed independently by two markers, and potentially by a moderator in the event of disagreement between the markers.